pivotal/docs-tap/getting-started/consume-services.hbs.md

 Bear the following observations in mind as you work through this guide:

-1. There are a set of four service classes preinstalled on the cluster.
+1. There is a set of four service classes preinstalled on the cluster.

 1. Service operators do not need to configure or setup these four services.